-During World War Two, Hitler had captured most of Europe by 1940 before then turning his attention to Britain.
+During the Second World War, Hitler had captured most of Europe by 1940 before then turning his attention to Britain.

-BFBS Creative challenged themselves to recount the Battle of Britain in just sixty seconds, and you can watch the video here.
+BFBS Creative challenged themselves to recount the Battle of Britain in just 60 seconds, and you can watch the video here.

-The Luftwaffe began by tageting towns, military airfields and shipping convoys.
+The Luftwaffe began by targeting towns, military airfields and shipping convoys.

 Britain's Spitfire and the Hurricane aircraft also outmatched the German equivalent of the Messerschmitt 109.

 The German Operation Eagle Attack began on 13 August.
 It was a series of aerial attacks to attempt to gain control over the skies by destroying the RAF.